MariusRock/androidTrackIt/README.md

 The latest stable Version can be downloaded [here](http://2g1.de/s/TrackItVersions/)

 The User Interface is currently in german only.
-The App is currently in development for Android 10 oh higher (minSdk 29,targetSdk 31).
+The App is currently in development for Android 10 or higher (minSdk 29,targetSdk 31).